Phase 3: Multi-Session Continuity Infrastructure

 Show all components via AskUserQuestion preview.

-AskUserQuestion with: questions: [ { question: "Which permissions profile for .claude/settings.json?", header: "Permissions", multiSelect: false, options: [ { label: "Standard (recommended)", preview: "**Standard**\n\nAllow: agent backlog/memory writes, session writes, read-only git commands.\nAsk: `git push`, `rm`, `npm publish`.\nDeny: `.env`/secrets reads, destructive commands (`rm -rf`, `curl`, `wget`, `sudo`).\n\n[Full settings.json shown below in apply-step preview]" }, { label: "Minimal", preview: "**Minimal**\n\nJust the allow entries needed so the agents set up in Phase 3 can write to their backlog/memory/session files without prompts.
+AskUserQuestion with: questions: [ { question: "Which permissions profile for .claude/settings.json?", header: "Permissions", multiSelect: false, options: [ { label: "Standard (recommended)", preview: "**Standard**\n\nAllow: agent backlog/memory writes, session writes, read-only git commands.\nAsk: `git push`, `rm`, `npm publish`.\nDeny: `.env`/secrets reads, destructive commands (`rm -rf`, `curl`, `wget`, `sudo`).\n\n[Full settings.json shown below in apply-step preview]" }, { label: "Minimal", preview: "**Minimal**\n\nJust the allow entries needed so any specialist agents already set up can write to their backlog/memory/session files without prompts.
 No ask/deny rules.
 Use when your environment is already trusted (or has external sandboxing)." }, { label: "Strict", preview: "**Strict**\n\nStandard + `defaultMode: \"plan\"` so non-trivial work goes through plan mode by default.
 Best for unfamiliar codebases or production-facing repos." }, { label: "Skip — I'll write it myself", preview: "Don't write settings.json.
-The agents may prompt for permission on each backlog/memory write until you set this up manually." } ] }, { question: "Apply Phase 4 components?", header: "Apply", multiSelect: false, options: [ { label: "Apply all as proposed", preview: "[Compact preview: list of files being created/modified — session skill, .gitignore entries, any backlog file scaffolding needed based on Phase 3 agents, settings.json per the profile picked above.]" }, { label: "Apply session skill only — skip backlog & settings scaffolding", preview: "Skip creating known-issues.md / security-findings.md / settings.json (e.g., you'll create them later or they live elsewhere).
-Just install the session continuity skill and .gitignore entries." }, { label: "Iterate before writing", preview: "Walk through specific components; refine before I write." }, { label: "Skip this phase", preview: "Don't install Phase 4 infrastructure.
+The agents may prompt for permission on each backlog/memory write until you set this up manually." } ] }, { question: "Apply Phase 3 components?", header: "Apply", multiSelect: false, options: [ { label: "Apply all as proposed", preview: "[Compact preview: list of files being created/modified — session skill, .gitignore entries, any backlog file scaffolding needed based on agents already in .claude/agents/, settings.json per the profile picked above.]" }, { label: "Apply session skill only — skip backlog & settings scaffolding", preview: "Skip creating known-issues.md / security-findings.md / settings.json (e.g., you'll create them later or they live elsewhere).
+Just install the session continuity skill and .gitignore entries." }, { label: "Iterate before writing", preview: "Walk through specific components; refine before I write." }, { label: "Skip this phase", preview: "Don't install Phase 3 infrastructure.
 You can run this phase later if needs grow." } ] } ]

 TURN 4 — IMPLEMENT (after approval)